 StretchSense sensors are like smart rubber bands.
-They are flexible capacitors which are soft, stretchy and can easily be embedded into clothing or devices.
+They are flexible capacitors that are soft, stretchy and can easily be embedded into clothing or devices.

-Stretch sensors measure how their geometry deforms as a measure of electrical capacitance.
-When they are attached correctly to a soft body of material, such as clothing or on a person’s body, the sensors provide precise information about how that object or person’s body is moving through the sensor’s geometry changes.
+Stretch sensors track how their geometry deforms as a measure of electrical capacitance.
+When they are attached correctly to a soft body of material — such as clothing or on a person’s body — the sensors provide precise information about how that object or person’s body is moving through the sensor’s geometry changes.

 What can stretch sensors measure?

 By understanding a stretch sensor’s deformation, our customers are able to measure human body extension, bending, pressure and shear forces.
-This allows athletes to receive feedback on technique, consumers to interact in new ways with augmented reality devices and for healthcare providers to track the recovery of their patients.
+This allows athletes to receive feedback on technique, consumers to interact with augmented reality devices in new ways and healthcare providers to track the recovery of their patients.

 What is the price of sensors if I want to purchase in volume?

-Stretch sensors are made of low cost materials so customers can enjoy economies of scale at mass production.
-We have 3 categories of production that signal large jumps in sensor price for our customers – labour-based, machine-based and commodity production.
+Stretch sensors are made of low-cost materials so customers can enjoy economies of scale at mass production.
+We have three categories of production that signal large jumps in sensor price for our customers — labor-based, machine-based and commodity production.
 These categories occur at different volumes based on the specification and quantity.